 PAREIDOLIA...HUH?

 Par-ei-do-lia: the tendency to perceive a specific, often meaningful image in a random or ambiguous visual pattern.
+Think of cloud gazing: you stare up at the sky and suddenly you see a dragon, a face, an animal, or a person dancing in the clouds.
+Your mind fills in the blanks.

 When I was taking art classes as a teenager, my Russian art teacher was very big on us copying works of old painting masters in order to learn their painting techniques.
 His goal for us was to master how they apply every brush stroke, their use of colour and how it creates an illusion of something that is three dimensional on a two dimensional substrate.
 His way of teaching, what felt like to me at that time, was first you become a machine at perfecting the technique, then you can have your freedom in creativity.
 I have spent years chasing that perfection with portraiture and realism.
 I have spent years believing that realistic art is far more superior than abstract, contemporary, etc. When I would paint a subject, I would agonize over it's realism on my canvas and when it was done, it still seemed that it was not good enough.
 Don't get me wrong, I still love seeing artworks where you feel that you can just pluck the subject off the page, but when it comes to me, that level of control is paralyzing to my creativity.